kustomzone/ComfyUI-Annotations/readme.md

 ### Registering new types:

-Say you want a new type of special Tensor that ComfyUI will treat differently from Images.
-Perhaps a rotation matrix.
-Just create a placeholder class for it and use that in your annotations -- it's just for semantics; internally your functions will get whatever type of class they're handed (though with the verification settings turned on, you can still be assured it's a Tensor object (and you are free to create your own custom verifier for more control)).
+Say you want a new type of special Tensor that ComfyUI will treat differently from Images; perhaps a rotation matrix.
+Just create a placeholder class for it and use that in your annotations -- it's just for semantics; internally your functions will get whatever type of class they're handed (though with the verification settings turned on, you can still be assured it's a Tensor object (and you are free to create your own custom verifier for more control).

 ```python
 class RotationMatrix(torch.Tensor):